 Murkstead

-A quiet but watchful village hidden among the reeds, Murkstead is built from salvaged timber and old-world masonry.
-Its folk are suspicious of outsiders, but fiercely loyal to the Vanguard cause.
-Many of its youth have taken up arms, trained under torchlight and mist.
+A quiet settlement hidden among reeds and fog, Murkstead is built from salvaged timber and old-world stone.
+Its people are wary of outsiders, but fiercely loyal to the Vanguard cause.
+Many of its youth train under torchlight and mist, learning to fight not for glory, but for survival.

 Brindle Hollow

-Shrouded in luminous moss and gentle silence, Brindle Hollow is a place of healing and divination.
-Herbalists, seers, and ward-crafters make their homes here, serving both Guardians and Vanguard alike.
-Its glades host rituals of renewal, and many visions have been born beneath its starlit canopy.
+Bathed in luminous moss and soft silence, Brindle Hollow is a place of healing and divination.
+Herbalists, seers, and ward-crafters dwell here, serving guardians and Vanguard alike.
+Rituals of renewal are common, and many visions have been born beneath its faintly starlit canopy.

 Gullmere

-Drifting on the edge of the Gasping Fen, Gullmere is a village of rafts, boats, and floating barges.
-Tinkers, fishers, and scouts dwell here, ferrying news and supplies across the fen-waters.
-Though it seems fragile, Gullmere has endured every flood and every rising shadow.
+Floating at the edge of the Gasping Fen, Gullmere is a village of rafts, barges, and tethered boats.
+Tinkers, fishers, and scouts ferry news and supplies across the waters.
+Though it appears fragile, Gullmere has endured every flood and every rising shadow.

 Safe Havens and Danger Zones

-Oblivion’s Choir: A region where the veil between dream and void is threadbare.
-Nightmares take form and voices without mouths preach madness.
-It pulses with the influence of the Drowned Star.
+A region where the veil between dream and void has thinned beyond repair.
+Nightmares take form, and disembodied voices preach madness.
+The influence of the Drowned Star is strongest here.

-The Howling Vein: A wind-scoured chasm that screams with the voice of the Dark King.
-Words spoken here return in twisted form, and reality unravels with too much exposure.
+A wind-scoured chasm that carries echoes of the Dark King’s voice.
+Words spoken here return twisted and hostile, and prolonged exposure unravels both thought and reality.